 RENBP (Renin Binding Protein) is a Protein Coding gene.
-Diseases associated with RENBP include toxocariasis.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include protein homodimerization activity and mannose-6-phosphate isomerase activity.
+Diseases associated with RENBP include hypertension, essential.
+Among its related pathways are Transport to the Golgi and subsequent modification and Synthesis of substrates in N-glycan biosythesis.
+GO annotations related to this gene include protein homodimerization activity and enzyme inhibitor activity.

 UniProtKB/Swiss-Prot for RENBP Gene